Interface Authentication

 For example a implementation may only be able to validate UserID/password

-pairs such as passed with SimpleCredentials
+pairs such as passed with SimpleCredentials, while another

 might be responsible for validating login token issued by the repository or